selwynpolit/d9book/book/dates.md

 }
 ```

-Now in the twig node template we can output the `scrunch_date` we created.
+Now, in the twig node template, we can output the `scrunch_date` we created.

 From `/web/themes/verygood/templates/node/node--seminar--teaser.html.twig`.